alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     python3 -m venv
     ```

+  > **Note:** If you are using an Arm Virtual Hardware instance then Python virtual environment is not installed by default.
+  > You will need to install it yourself by running the following command:
+  >   ```commandline
+  >    sudo apt install python3.8-venv
+  >    ```

 - The build system uses external Python libraries during the building process.
 Please make sure that the latest pip and
   libsndfile versions are installed.